Search this site

 I had thought there would be plenty of time to study while in the village.
 But the hopes were belied.
-Here, the days were spent in excursions and pleasure activities.
+Here, the days were spent on excursions and pleasure activities.
 Sometimes we went for boat rides, sometimes we went fishing and bird hunting, there were wrestling bouts to watch, or we simply sat down for a game of chess.
-There was a whole team of servants to attend upon us always - there was no need to move the limbs; only the tongue needed to be moved and the orders would be executed instantly.
+There was a whole team of servants to attend upon us always.
+There was no need to move the limbs, only the tongue needed to be moved and the orders would be executed instantly.
 If we went to bathe there would be a servant ready with pails of water; if we lay down there would be a servant ready to pull at the fan!

 This is exactly what happened one day.
-Ishwari was not in the room - he had, perhaps, gone to discuss certain things with his mother.
-It was already 10 pm, and my eyelids were drooping in sleep.
+Ishwari was not in the room; he was, perhaps, discussing certain things with his mother.
+It was already 10 pm and my eyelids were drooping in sleep.
 But the bed was not laid.
 How could I spread it myself?
 I was the scion of a princely family!
 The servant came at around 11.30 pm; he had been busy with other household work and had quite forgotten about laying my bed.
-He came hurrying when he realised his folly.
+He came hurrying when he realized his folly.
 I gave him such a scolding that he must have remembered it for life.
 When Ishwari heard me reprimanding the servant he rushed to the room.
 "You did the right thing; this is the way to deal with these idiots," he said.

 A similar incident occurred another day.
-Ishwari had been invited to dinner somewhere.
-It was evening but the lamp had not yet been lighted.
-The lamp was on the table, and the matchbox was by its side.
+Ishwari was invited to dinner somewhere.
+It was evening, but the lamp had not yet been lighted.
+The lamp was on the table and the matchbox was by its side.
 I had never seen Ishwari lighting the lamp with his own hands; so, how could the worthy guest do so?
 I was getting annoyed; the newspaper lay on the table and I wanted to read it.
 But the lamp threw no light!
-Riyasat Ali, the clerk, happened to pass by the room and it is on him that I vented my anger.
+Riyasat Ali, the clerk, happened to pass by the room and I vented my anger on him.
 "You people don't have the courtesy to even light the lamp in the guest's room," I rebuked him.
 "I can't understand why laziness is tolerated here."

-One man, a happy-go-lucky kind of a person, often visited Ishwari's house.
-He respected me because I was Mahatma Gandhi's follower, but hesitated to ask me questions openly.
+One man, an enterprising kind of a person, often visited Ishwari's house.
+He respected me because I was Mahatma Gandhi's follower but hesitated to ask me questions openly.
 Finding me alone one day, he came up to me with folded hands and said, "Sir, you are Mahatma Gandhi's follower, aren't you?
 People say that after we gain freedom, the zamindari (landownership) system will be abolished."

 Pretending to be well-informed I said, "Where is the need for zamindars to remain?
-What do they do other than suck the blood out of the poor?"
+What do they do other than suck blood from the poor?"

 The man asked, "Sir, does that mean the land of the zamindars will be taken away from them?"

-"Well, I have not been allotted any jurisdiction as of now, but when I am allotted one you are the first person I will summon.
-I will teach you to drive, and employ you as my chauffeur," I told him.
+"Well, I have not been allotted any jurisdiction as of now, but when I am allotted one, I will summon you first.
+I will teach you to drive and employ you as my chauffeur," I told him.